robbtraister/fusion/documentation/recipes/examining-feature-pack.md

     - `sites/`: This directory holds the site-specific overrides of the default runtime properties.
     - `index.js{on}`: This file holds the default runtime properties.
 It can either export a JavaScript object or be a simple JSON file.
 - `/.dockerignore`: [Reference](https://docs.docker.com/engine/reference/builder/#dockerignore-file).
 Consider this read-only.
 - `/.env`: This file is git-ignored and development environment specific.
-You'll [specify environment variables](TODO: add link) here used by Docker and Fusion.
+You'll [specify environment variables](./using-environment-secrets.md) here used by Docker and Fusion.
 - `/.gitignore`: [Reference](https://git-scm.com/docs/gitignore)
-- `/docker-compose.extract.yml`: Docker config file for extracting content sources from local DB.
-Consider this read-only.
-- `/docker-compose.webpack.yml`: Docker config file to compile the source *without* actually running the app.
-Consider this read-only.
-- `/docker-compose.no-admin.yml`: Docker config file to run Fusion locally *without* an admin service.
-Consider this read-only.
 - `/docker-compose.yml`: Standard Docker config file for running Fusion locally.
 Consider this read-only.
 - `/engine.Dockerfile`: Further config options for the Fusion engine service.
 Consider this read-only.
 - `/package.json`: Manifest file containing useful `npm` scripts.
 Consider this read-only.